 Here are some common reasons why your Wifi range is limited or Wifi is slow.

 Concrete will absorb radio waves, especially in the 2.4GHz frequency range of Wifi.
 Even down in the basement or up in the bedroom the signals become that weak that the network speed drops significantly.
 Speeds like 150mb/s or 300mb/s are based on laboratory test under perfect conditions

-– Hook up your PC to the network via a Cat.5 network cable.
+Hook up your PC to the network via a Cat.5 network cable.
 You always have full speed even if your cable is 300ft or 100m long.
 Working at Gigabit?
-Use Cat.5e or better cable.
+Than use Cat.5e or better cable.

 Do not use a repeater on a location where your Wifi speed is already low, because your repeater will connect at low speeds, repeating only low speeds.
 Instead install network cables from your gateway to every location with weak reception and install a simple acces point on those locations.
 Those access points will communicate with the gateway with maximum speeds.
 Give al the access points the same SSID and let them work at different channels, like channel 1, 6 and 11.

 Even close to your Wifi gateway, the speed is still low.
 That usually indicates a congested network.
 Depending on your country, you have up to 14 channels available.
 The common used N standard (802.11n) means your network uses a bandwidth of 4 channels at the same time.
 So in fact there are are only three separate N channels available which you share with other wireless 2.4GHz devices like your home telephone, speakers, keyboard, mouse, remote controls and all your neighbours Wifi and wireless 2.4GHz devices.
 You can check all wifi network nearby running the program inSSIDer on your computer or Wifi analyzer on your Android device.